flyteorg/flytesnacks/cookbook/integrations/kubernetes/k8s_dask/README.rst

 created for the specific Flyte task and gets torn down after completion.

 In Flyte/K8s, the cost is amortized because pods are faster to create than a machine, but the penalty of downloading Docker images may affect the performance.
-Also, remember that starting a pod is not as fast a running a process.
+Also, remember that starting a pod is not as fast as running a process.

 Flytekit makes it possible to write ``dask`` code natively as a task and the ``dask`` cluster will be automatically configured using the decorated ``Dask()`` config.
 The examples in this section provide a hands-on tutorial for writing